You asked, and we listened! Here are answers to the most commonly asked questions about dairy foods.

 Why does milk have sugar?

 No sugar is added to regular white milk, regardless of fat content.
-The approximately 12g of sugar in an 8 oz. serving of milk comes from a naturally occurring carbohydrate called lactose.
+The 13g of total sugars in an 8 oz. serving of milk you see listed on the Nutrition Facts Panel comes from a naturally occurring carbohydrate called lactose.
 Milk has just three simple ingredients: milk, vitamin A and vitamin D, making it one of the most naturally nutrient-dense beverages you can drink.

 How is cow’s milk different from milk alternatives?